-In 2014, DAC launched a random control study with the UNC School of Social Work to develop more effective responses to the increasing population of offenders under community supervision with mental health needs.33 Officers participating in the study carried specialized caseloads and utilized evidence-based strategies for managing offenders with serious and persistent mental illness (SPMI).
+In 2014, DAC launched a random control study with the UNC School of Social Work to develop more effective responses to the increasing population of offenders under community supervision with mental health needs.36 Officers participating in the study carried specialized caseloads and utilized evidence-based strategies for managing offenders with serious and persistent mental illness (SPMI).
 The caseload goal is 40 probationers to 1 officer.
+DAC was operating the program in 40 counties, added 32 counties in 2024, and plans on adding the remaining 28 counties in 2025.